NativeScript/docs-v7/ui/components.md

 * [RadListView](#radlistview)
 * [SideDrawer](#sidedrawer)

-Telerik UI for NativeScript Pro is available for download from the [Telerik website](https://www.telerik.com/download-trial-file/v2/nativescript-ui) or from npmjs.com under the [nativescript-telerik-ui-pro](https://www.npmjs.com/package/nativescript-telerik-ui-pro) name.
+A fully functioning trial of Telerik UI for NativeScript Pro is available for download from the [Telerik website](https://www.telerik.com/download-trial-file/v2/nativescript-ui) or from npmjs.com under the [nativescript-telerik-ui-pro](https://www.npmjs.com/package/nativescript-telerik-ui-pro) name.
 Besides the two free components mentioned above, it also contains:

 * [Calendar <sup>Premium</sup>](#calendar)
 * [Chart <sup>Premium</sup>](#chart)